anaef/nginx-lws/doc/Directives.md

 Context: server, location

 Sets the filename of an init Lua chunk.
 This chunk initializes Lua states at the location.
+Please see the [request processing](RequestProcessing.md) documentation for more information.

 ## lws_pre *pre*

 Context: server, location

 Sets the filename of a pre Lua chunk.
 This chunk is run before main chunks at the location.
+Please see the [request processing](RequestProcessing.md) documentation for more information.

 ## lws_post *post*

 Context: server, location

 Sets the filename of a post Lua chunk.
 This chunk is run after main chunks at the location.
+Please see the [request processing](RequestProcessing.md) documentation for more information.

 ## lws_path *path*